 Museo Maja- (and Art Gallery) – This is a high-quality art gallery like anywhere you’d find in the city.
 It is part museum of artifacts and part Colombian Art exhibits – set in a historical house with an outside center garden.
 On weekends, expect this place to be busy with visitors from Medellin and nearby areas.
 Admission is 3.000 COP.

 Bomarzo- Cultural and Tourism Center - Just opened August 2018 - A great profile of the culture and art in Jericó - An enormous old home featuring an art gallery, artisan shops, café, and creative workshop for artists (who stay in the rooms above in exchange for their work).
 On weekends the market outside opens to sell artisan goods- like preserves, chocolate and sweets and musicians play in the outdoor patio.
-Definitely worth a visit.
+Bomarzo is definitely worth a visit.

 Teatro Santa Maria – Traditional on the outside, yet this 374-seat theatre and cultural center are fully renovated on the inside.
 The quality of this theater is better than what you will see even in the big cities.